Subscription Renewal

 When to Use

-Use paywall.renew()
+Use paywall.renew() when:

 - API provider returns

-error - User has active subscription but zero token balance
+not-enough-querieserror - User has active subscription but zero token balance

 - User wants to purchase additional tokens beyond their plan allocation